scikit-hep/awkward/docs-sphinx/user-guide/how-to-create-arraybuilder.md

 How to create arrays with ArrayBuilder (easy and general)
 =========================================================

-If you're not getting data from a file or conversion from another format, you may need to create it from scratch. [ak.ArrayBuilder](https://awkward-array.readthedocs.io/en/latest/_auto/ak.ArrayBuilder.html) is a general, high-level way to do that, though it has performance limitations.
+If you're not getting data from a file or conversion from another format, you may need to create it from scratch. {class}`ak.ArrayBuilder` is a general, high-level way to do that, though it has performance limitations.

-The biggest difference between an [ak.ArrayBuilder](https://awkward-array.readthedocs.io/en/latest/_auto/ak.ArrayBuilder.html) and an [ak.Array](https://awkward-array.readthedocs.io/en/latest/_auto/ak.Array.html) is that you can append data to a builder, but an array is immutable ([see qualifications on mutability](how-to-convert-numpy.html#mutability-of-awkward-arrays-from-numpy)).
-It's a bit like a Python list, which has an `append` method, but [ak.ArrayBuilder](https://awkward-array.readthedocs.io/en/latest/_auto/ak.ArrayBuilder.html) has many methods for appending different types of structures.
+The biggest difference between an {class}`ak.ArrayBuilder` and an {class}`ak.Array` is that you can append data to a builder, but an array is immutable ([see qualifications on mutability](how-to-convert-numpy.html#mutability-of-awkward-arrays-from-numpy)).
+It's a bit like a Python list, which has an `append` method, but {class}`ak.ArrayBuilder` has many methods for appending different types of structures.

 +++